Chevrolet Corvette (C7): C7.R

 The racing version of the 2015 Corvette Z06, called the C7.R, was unveiled at the 2014 North American International Auto Show.
-Modifications over the Z06 include increased cooling and aerodynamic downforce, including similar front splitters, rocker panels, and front- and rear-brake cooling ducts; a 5.5-litre LS7.R naturally aspirated V8 engine developed specifically for the C7.R having a power output of 491 hp, modified suspension system to accommodate wider racing tires and larger brakes, air intake openings on each of the rear quarter panels above the brake ducts, a fixed motorsport rear wing, and larger radiator inlets.
+Modifications over the Z06 include increased cooling and aerodynamic downforce, including similar front splitters, rocker panels, and front- and rear-brake cooling ducts; a 5.5-liter LS7.R naturally aspirated V8 engine developed specifically for the C7.R having a power output of 491 hp, modified suspension system to accommodate wider racing tires and larger brakes, air intake openings on each of the rear quarter panels above the brake ducts, a fixed motorsport rear wing, and larger radiator inlets.

 C7 GT3-R

-The C7 GT3-R (sometimes stylized as C7 GT3/R) was a GT3 adaptation of the C7 unveiled by Callaway Engineering on October 3rd, 2015 at the final round of the 2015 ADAC GT Masters at the Hockenheim circuit.
+The C7 GT3-R (sometimes stylized as C7 GT3/R) was a GT3 adaptation of the C7 unveiled by Callaway Engineering on October 3, 2015, at the final round of the 2015 ADAC GT Masters at the Hockenheim circuit.
 This also marked the first time a factory-backed Corvette was built by a company other than Pratt & Miller.
-It uses a 6.2L Chevrolet-based V8 engine from Dutch firm APP Racing Engines, and produces 550–600 hp and 640–680 Nm depending on air restrictors, mated to a X-Trac 6-speed gearbox.
+It uses a 6.2 L Chevrolet-based V8 engine from Dutch firm APP Racing Engines, and produces 550–600 hp and 640–680 Nm depending on air restrictors, mated to a X-Trac 6-speed gearbox.